ms-iot/content/SetupGalileo.md

 **NOTE:**
 : Please use the correct Windows image for the board you are using.
 They are not interchangeable.

+**PLEASE NOTE:** If these download links are failing, please ensure you are enrolled in the WDP for IoT Connect program as outlined above.

 # Write Windows to the microSD card